adrwxyz/kitchen.alxdr.ca/posts/2019-03-01-manakish-middle-eastern-pizza.md

 date: 2019-03-02T04:05:51.018Z
 path: 2019-03-01-manakish-middle-eastern-pizza
 order: 1
 description: Such a variety of toppings to choose from!
+Coming soon!
 image: ../static/img/arab-pizza-img_6551.jpg
 tags:
   - Syrian
 ---
 # Dough Ingredients

-* ...
+* to be updated..

 # Toppings

 # Steps